pedrobaba/task-manager/README.md

 commit on my first Javascript practice.
+Thanks for checking .